Ankr-network/ankr-docs/docs/build-blockchain/products/v2/public-apis.md

 ---
-title: 01 - Public RPC Endpoints
+title: Public APIs
 id: public-rpc
 ---

-# 01 - Public community RPCs
+# Public APIs

-Public Community RPCs are central to the Ankr vision of mass adoption in Web 3.0 and the crypto economy.
-The Ankr Public RPC layer provides fast and reliable access via API endpoints to anybody in the world to connect to a growing number of networks:
+Public APIs are central to the Ankr vision of mass adoption in Web 3.0 and the crypto economy.
+The Ankr Public APIs layer provides fast and reliable access via API endpoints to anybody in the world to connect to a growing number of networks:

 Check out the latest chains on [Ankr Protocol](https://www.ankr.com/protocol/public/)